May 14 – August 7, 2016

 Such mental reconstructions are often as personal as the experiences and memories they are built upon.
 So that while most of us would experience the visual presence of a painting similarly, we each will reconstruct its sensual reality slightly differently and more individually.

-This project is curated by Ashraf Osman of the Scent Culture Institute and Anja Seiler of Kunstmuseum Thun.
+This project is curated by Ashraf Osman of Scent Art Net and Anja Seiler of Kunstmuseum Thun.
 It is an olfactory experiment, which re-examines Kunstmuseum Thun‘s collection, in various ways, through the curatorial lens of scent.
 It will continue after this exhibition with two more parts at Projektraum Enter in Kunstmuseum Thun.

 With the generous support of: